Quantum Reading of Digital Memories: Abstract

 \section{Abstract}

-We consider a simple model of digital memory where each cell is a reflecting medium with two possible reflectivities (used to store a bit of information).
-Adopting this model, we show that a non-classical source of light, possessing Einstein-Podolsky-Rosen correlations, can retrieve more information than any classical source.
-This improvement is shown in the regime of high reflectivities and few photons, where the gain of information can be dramatic.
-As a result, quantum light can be used to increase storage capacities and data-transfer rates of classical digital memories.
+We consider a basic model of digital memory where each cell is composed of a reflecting medium with two possible reflectivities.
+By fixing the mean number of photons irradiated over each memory cell, we show that a non-classical source of light can retrieve more information than any classical source.
+This improvement is shown in the regime of few photons and high reflectivities, where the gain of information can be surprising.
+As a result, the use of quantum light can have non-trivial applications in the technology of digital memories, such as optical disks and barcodes.

-In recent years, non-classical states of radiation have been exploited to achieve marvellous results in quantum information and computation \cite {Books,Books2}.
+In recent years, non-classical states of radiation have been exploited to achieve marvellous results in quantum information and computation \cite{NielsenBook,BraREV,BraREV2,GaussSTATES}.
 In the language of quantum optics, the bosonic states of the electromagnetic field are called \textquotedblleft classical\textquotedblright\ when they can be expressed as probabilistic mixtures of coherent states.
 Classical states describe practically all the radiation sources which are used in today's technological applications.
 By contrast, a bosonic state is called \textquotedblleft non-classical\textquotedblright\ when its decomposition in coherent states is non-positive \cite{CLASSstate,Prepres}.
-One of the key properties which makes a state non-classical is the quantum entanglement.
-In the bosonic framework, this is usually present under the form of Einstein-Podolsky-Rosen (EPR) correlations \cite{EPRpaper}, meaning that the position and momentum quadrature operators of two bosonic modes are so correlated to beat the standard quantum limit \cite{EPRcorrelations}.
-This is a well-known feature of the two-mode squeezed vacuum (TMSV) state \cite{Books2}, one of the most important states routinely produced in today quantum optics' labs.
+One of the key properties which makes a state non-classical is quantum entanglement.
+In the bosonic framework, this is usually present under the form of Einstein-Podolsky-Rosen (EPR) correlations \cite{EPRpaper}, meaning that the position and momentum quadrature operators of two bosonic modes are so correlated as to beat the standard quantum limit \cite{EPRcorrelations}.
+This is a well-known feature of the two-mode squeezed vacuum (TMSV) state, one of the most important states routinely produced in today's quantum optics labs.